vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/095/06_ayamu_te.md

 title = "06"

 +++
-Ge and Re seem to take vā́jān as the obj. of várdha as well as rāsi, while I supply Vasiṣṭha, the subject of the preceding hemistich.
+Geldner and Renou seem to take vā́jān as the obj. of várdha as well as rāsi, while I supply Vasiṣṭha, the subject of the preceding hemistich.